Skelly1301/BeeMod/README.md

 The code and info on my discord bot, hosted in the cloud, coded in repl.it

+**Please make sure you check the [import list](https://github.com/Skelly1301/BeeMod/blob/main/files/imports/import%20list.py) for all the imports needed for ALL the commands the work.

 ## Moderation
 ### Kick function
 ![image](https://user-images.githubusercontent.com/88248957/149184158-5189fec1-bfd7-401b-b079-cd0284f7e411.png)